 Laura explained that this is a program that was approved by the PUC as a pilot.
 The first tranche will be open for subscription in late April.
-It basically mixes wind and solar resources to provide a 100% renewable energy source for customers who choose to subscribe.
-The longer you subscribe the better the price, and customers retain the Renewal Energy Credits (REC).
-Xcel Energy has also retired RECs from the wind source program.
+It mixes wind and solar resources to provide a 100% renewable energy source for customers who choose to subscribe.
+The longer you subscribe, the better the price, and customers retain the Renewal Energy Credits (REC).
+Xcel Energy has also retired RECs from the Wind Source program.
 From a structure standpoint the costs and benefits are borne by the participants.
-Bridget added that she and Gayle are coordinating for some detailed discussions now that the program has been approved.
+Bridget added that she and Gayle Prest are coordinating for some detailed discussions now that the program has been approved.
 Gayle said they will bring in Brian Millberg, Energy Manager of Property Services.
-There will be some policy issues related to this, i.e. does Minneapolis want to support this program or do we want to support renewable in Minnesota, and what is the price difference.
+There will be some policy issues related to this, i.e. does Minneapolis want to support this program or do we want to support other renewable options in Minnesota, and what is the price difference.
 The Planning Team appreciates the briefing by Xcel Energy and will report back on this at the 2017 Q2 Board meeting.

 Customer Energy Use Data

 Audrey reported on the PUC docket opened in 2012 to discuss the appropriate use of Customer Energy Use Data (CEUD).
-That docket was designed to look at the appropriate use of data balancing the need for customer data privacy with the role that CEUD can play in meeting energy goals of the state, municipalities and other stakeholders.
+That docket was designed to look at the appropriate use of data, balancing the need for customer data privacy with the role that CEUD can play in meeting energy goals of the state, municipalities, and other stakeholders.
 On December 1, 2016, the PUC held a hearing where they made a ruling on that docket.
 Rather than setting a standard for the state overall, they asked each utility to provide its own standard.
 The PUC issued a written order on January 19, 2017, which gave the utilities more clarity.
 That order provided a definition of CEUD, ordered that utilities protect the anonymity of CEUD, and that each utility file its data aggregation policy with the PUC either 30 days after the date of the order if they were already providing data based on that policy, or 30 days before they started providing data under a particular policy.
-The order also required utilities to track and report annually on the requests received for that data and the costs associated with aggregating and providing the data, which was an unexpected outcome.
-However, Xcel Energy is moving forward with its aggregation policy and CenterPoint is committed to its data aggregation policy.
+The order also required utilities to track and report annually on the requests received for that data and the costs associated with aggregating and providing the data.
+The PUC Order wasan unexpected outcome.
+However, Xcel Energy is moving forward with its aggregation policy and CenterPoint Energy is committed to developing its data aggregation policy.

-Luke added that this was an item in front of the PUC, and there has been open admission that all the partners in CEP may not be in agreement.
-Some of the PUC commissioners recognize the Partnership in particular as a vehicle that they will be looking at in the future for how policy issues may be worked on outside the PUC but more at a local level.
-They encouraged CEP to continue these conversations.
-It was a good experience and they were able to find a lot of common ground.
+Luke added that this was an item in front of the PUC, and there has been open admission that all the partners in CEP will not be in agreement on all PUC dockets.
+Some of the PUC commissioners recognize the Partnership in particular as a vehicle that they will be looking at in the future for how policy issues may be worked on outside the PUC on a local level.
+They encouraged the CEP to continue these conversations.
+This docket was a good experience for the Partners and they were able to find a lot of common ground.

 Community Solar Garden Update